 MARTIN BENSON (Artistic Director) shares co-founder credit and artistic leadership of SCR with his colleague David Emmes.
-As one of SCR's chief directors, Mr. Benson has directed nearly one third of the plays produced here in the last 38 years.
-He has distinguished himself in the staging of contemporary work, most notably Paul Osborn's Morning's at Seven, the critically acclaimed California premiere of William Nicholson's Shadowlands, Athol Fugard's Playland, Brian Friel's Dancing at Lughnasa, David Mamet's Oleanna, Harold Pinter's The Homecoming, the West Coast premiere of Peter Hedges' Good As New and David Hare's Skylight.
-He has won accolades for his direction of five major works by George Bernard Shaw, including the Los Angeles Drama Critics Circle (LADCC) Award winners Misalliance and Heartbreak House.
-Among the numerous world premieres he has directed are Jon Bastian's Noah Johnson Had a Whore Tom Strelich's BAFO, and Margaret Edson's Pulitzer Prize-winning Wit, which he also directed at Seattle Repertory Theatre and the Alley Theatre in Houston.
-He has directed American classics including Ah, Wilderness!, A Streetcar Named Desire, A Delicate Balance and All My Sons.
-Mr. Benson has been honored with the Drama-Logue Award for his direction of 21 productions and received LADCC Distinguished

-Achievement in Directing awards an unparalleled six times for the two Shaw productions, John Millington Synge's Playboy of the Western World, Arthur Miller's The Crucible, Sally Nemeth's Holy Days and Wit.
+As one of SCR's chief directors, Mr. Benson has directed nearly one third of the plays produced here in the last 39 years.
+He has distinguished himself in the staging of contemporary work, including Horton Foote's The Carpetbagger's Children and the world premiere of his Getting Frankie Married-and After-wards, the critically acclaimed California premiere of William Nicholson's Shadowlands, Athol Fugard's Playland, Brian Friel's Dancing at Lughnasa, David Mamet's Oleanna, Harold Pinter's The Homecoming, David Hare's Skylight and the West Coast premieres of Peter Hedges' Good As New and Martin McDonagh's The Lonesome West.
+He has won accolades for his direction of five major works by George Bernard Shaw, including the Los Angeles Drama Critics Circle (LADCC) Award winners Major Barbara, Misalliance and Heartbreak House.
+Among the numerous world premieres he has directed are Tom Strelich's BAFO and Margaret Edson's Pulitzer Prize-winning Wit, which he also directed at Seattle Repertory Theatre and the Alley Theatre in Houston.
+He has directed American classics including Ab, Wilderness!, A Streetcar Named Desire, A Delicate Balance and All My Sons.
+Mr. Benson has been honored with the Drama-Logue Award for his direction of 21 productions and received LADCC Distinguished Achievement in Directing awards an unparalleled seven times for the three Shaw productions, John Millington Synge's Playboy of the Western World, Arthur Miller's The Crucible, Sally Nemeth's Holy Days and Wit.
 He also directed the film version of Holy Days using the original SCR cast.
 Along with David Emmes, he accepted SCR's 1988 Tony Award for Outstanding Resident Professional Theatre and won the 1995 Theatre LA Ovation Award for Lifetime Achievement.
 Mr. Benson received his BA in Theatre from California State University, San Francisco.

-PAULA TOMEI (Managing Director) is responsible for the overall administration of the day-to-day operations of SCR.
-A member of the staff since 1979, she has served in a number of administrative capacities including Subscriptions Manager, Business Manager and General Manager.
-She currently serves as President of Theatre Communications Group (TCG), the national service organization for theatre where she also served a two-year term as Treasurer, and has served as the Vice President of the League of Resident Theatres (LORT).
-In addition, she has been a member of the LORT Negotiating Committee for industrywide union agreements and represents SCR at national conferences of TCG and LORT; is a theatre panelist for the National Endowment for the Arts and the California Arts Council (CAC), and site visitor for the CAC; served on the Advisory Committee for the Arts Administration Certificate Program at UC Irvine; and has been a guest lecturer in the graduate school of business at Stanford.
-She graduated from UC Irvine with a degree in Economics and pursued an additional course of study in theatre and dance.
+PAULA TOMEI (Managing Director) is responsible for the overall administration of South Coast Repertory and has been Managing Director since 1994.
+A member of the SCR staff since 1979, she has served in a number of administrative capacities including Subscriptions Manager, Business Manager and General Manager.
+She currently serves as President of the Theatre Communications Group (TCG), the national service organization for the professional notfor-profit theatre.
+In addition, she has served as Treasurer of TCG, Vice President of the League of Resident Theatres (LORT) and has been a member of the LORT Negotiating Committee for industry-wide union agreements.
+She represents SCR at national conferences of TCG and LORT; is a theatre panelist and site visitor for the National Endowment for the Arts and the California Arts Council; served on the Advisory Committee for the Arts Administration Certificate Program at the University of California, Irvine; and has been a guest lecturer in the graduate school of business at Stanford.
+She graduated from the University of California, Irvine with a degree in Economics and pursued an additional course of study in theatre and dance.